microsoft/azuredevopslabs/labs/java/releasemanagement/readme.md

     ![Publish Test Results task](images/publish-testresults.png)

-    > **Note**: This command grabs the JUnit test results file from the test run and publishes them to the release so that the test results are available in the Release summary.
+    {% include note.html content= "This command grabs the JUnit test results file from the test run and publishes them to the release so that the test results are available in the Release summary." %}

 1. You should have 4 tasks in this order: